 Originally posted 2012-02-03

-This analysis assumes that you have a light background in music theory.
+This analysis assumes that you have some background in music theory.
 It also helps if you are sitting at a piano while reading this, so that you can play the indicated chords.
-Also, while all of this analysis might be fun to do on paper, don’t forget to enjoy the music!

 Part 0: A Brief Introduction to Harmonic Analysis